carlosjennings1991/stock-analysis/README.md

 ### Stock Performance - The Table Itself

 This consists of three columns (the ticker, the total daily volume, and the YoY return).
 These three values are then shown for all 12 green stocks in question, giving us a table of 36 cells.
+Let's go over each item in detail.

+#### The Ticker

+This is just the abreviation of the company name, and is used to save space.